 Selected texts from French literature are studied as examples of prose, poetry and drama.
 Students will read original works from the French classical and modern periods.
 Taught in French.
-Prerequisite: FRE 301 or placement by testing.
+Prerequisite: FRE 301 or placement by testing or permission of the instructor.